Can Brushing and Flossing Cause Sensitive Teeth?

 TRUTH:

-You can experience temporary sensitivity after a deep cleaning
+You may experience temporary sensitivity after a deep cleaning

-How to prepare for a dentist-office deep cleaning
+How to prepare for a dental office deep cleaning

-It’s important to visit the dentist every 6 months so you can keep your mouth healthy and eliminate tartar buildup.
-Use Sensodyne toothpaste for 2 weeks before your appointment to help prep your sensitive teeth and relieve any pain.*
+It’s important to regularly visit the dentist every 6 months (or sooner) so you can keep your mouth healthy and eliminate tartar buildup.
+Use Sensodyne toothpaste for 2 weeks before and after your dental appointment to help prep your sensitive teeth and relieve any pain.*

 *With twice daily brushing